Roham-CSUS/dod-cshav-lab/README.md

-# CS-AHV Lab – Cyber Security Autonomous Heterogeneous Vehicles Laboratory
+# Cyber Security Autonomous Heterogeneous Vehicles (CS-AHV) Laboratory

 Welcome to the official GitHub repository for the **CS-AHV Lab** at **California State University, Sacramento**, developed under a Department of Defense (DoD) FY2024 Equipment and Instrumentation Grant.